 (This picture, although may offend some, is running through my mind when words like “government”, “responsibility”, “legal suit” and “law” hit the front pages.
-Picture source: www.thereceptiondesk.com)
+Picture source: Pinterest)

 Now isn’t this looks funny and downright ridiculous?

-The truth is they are not going to be responsible for anything and at anytime.
+The truth is they are not going to be responsible for anything and at any time.
 So, probably it is a waste of time to be even talking about it.
 So what does responsible blogging amounts to?
-For start, google the words “responsible blogging” and another is visit the Reporters without Borders website for some useful ideas (and the handbook for bloggers).
+For start, google the words “responsible blogging” and another visits the Reporters without Borders website for some useful ideas (and the handbook for bloggers).

 If the government was indeed responsible, where is then the disclosure of the contract terms between the government and the IPPs, between the government and SYABAS and between the government and the toll concessionaires?
 In case the government has forgotten, the people are the shareholders and have the right to know the terms that affecting their daily life.
 The Oppositions managed to uncover the LDP toll contract and broadcast it to the world; all the government was fast to do was to threaten them with breach of OSA.
 Responsibility, in case some politicians have forgotten, does not mean only showing up just before pre-election but rather to be consistently upheld thereafter.